Current Writing (2015 – present)

 Rabbath versus Simandl – This article take a look at two of the most popular double bass methods available and compares the positives and negatives of both approaches.
 It also documents my initial hostility and eventual embracing of the perspectives of Rabbath (also a Contrabass Conversations guest).

-Thoughts on Double Bass Strings – Ever wonder what string works best for certain styles of music and certain types of basses?
+Choosing Double Bass Strings – What’s Right for You? – Ever wonder what string works best for certain styles of music and certain types of basses?
 This article delves into the differences in string companies and brands.

 How Solo Part Assignments Change Your Playing – As a performer of an instrument traditionally used in multi-member orchestral sections, much of my energy and focus in rehearsals and performances is spent achieving unanimity of blend, pitch, timing, and tone with my double bass colleagues.
 My goal is to first amalgamate with my section mates, then to weave this cohesive sonic product with the rest of the ensemble.